Linglong Tire unveils sustainable rubber tire prototypes at CIIF

-Shanghai, China – Shandong Linglong Tyre Co., Ltd. unveiled a new range of bio-based rubber tires during the 22nd China International Industry Fair (CIIF), held in mid-September in Shanghai.
+Shandong, 22 September 2020 – Shandong Linglong Tire Co., Ltd. (Linglong) has unveiled a new range of bio-based rubber tires, at the 22nd China International Industry Fair (CIIF) taking place in Shanghai.